bbucksch/bbucksch.github.io/docs/index.md

 ## INTRODUCTION

 Being able to accurately sort trash and recycle is very important for sustainable living in today’s world.
 In the Netherlands, trash-sorting plays an especially important role.
 However, this can represent a challenge for newcomers who, due to their backgrounds, may not be familiar with these practices.
 Apart from disrupting recycling efforts and increasing costs, incorrect trash sorting can lead to unexpected fines for those who are unaware.
 This project aims to provide a step in the direction of making the recycling system more newcomer-friendly by developing a robust computer vision-based trash-sorting algorithm, that tells users where to throw pieces of trash identified in an image that the user obtains e.g. by taking a photo with their phone.
-Using an existing object detection model and a custom dataset built for this purpose, various types of trash are identified and classified.
-The system's robustness is then tested with real-life images to ensure its accuracy.
 This innovation not only hopes to help newcomers adapt to Dutch recycling norms, but also to improve overall waste management efficiency.

-Specifically, we seek to build a system that indicates which recycling category (paper, metal, etc.) each individual object in an image belongs to.
-The simpler case of one object per image is a standard object recognition problem, which can be solved by a classifier trained on a dataset such as [1].
+Specifically, we seek to build a system that indicates which recycling category (paper, metal, etc.) each individual object in an image belongs to; the simpler case of one object per image is a standard object recognition problem.
 However, in realistic scenarios, trash appears in piles - a more difficult case of multi-instance object detection/classification.
 Given an appropriate dataset, the problem could be solved by fine-tuning a network such as YOLO [2].
 However, while there exists a dataset of individual images with their recycling class labels [3], there is no multi-instance equivalent.
 In our work, we examine the possibility of making our own synthetic dataset for the task by merging images from [3] into a single image with consequently known labels, while applying appropriate augmentations to enhance generalizability to a real-world domain.
+To evaluate generalization, we hand-annotate 20 real-world images, and run inference on them using models trained on our synthetic datasets.
 Our research question follows naturally:

 __How to best generate a multi-instance recycling object image dataset that generalizes to real-world examples?__

-## BACKGROUND
+## RELATED WORKS

-YOLOv8 and tuning
+Niu et. al. [7] have surveyed a range of techniques for realistic image composition.
+They have identified a set of common problems such as illumination or geometric inconsistency, and have proposed techniques for correcting the visual aspects of appended foreground components.
+However, virtually all works listed in the survey focus on cases with well-defined structure, i.e. where great attention is given to harmonizing a single object.
+This is not representative of our task, where the semantic structure is much less important than physics and real-world-context informed details such as the possible positions of trash items and their relative sizes.
+Furthermore, striving for realism ignores a possibly even more severe problem - the massive intra-class variability of broad recycling classes such as "plastic" or "metal".

+A domain-specific attempt to classify multi-instance trash images was proposed by [1], who used a height-sensor at a recycling processing facility to label images of just three classes ("PET", "HDPE", "Aluminium").
+With the advanced setup and limited variability (same lighting, conveyor belt background), the authors achieved an mAP of 0.64.
+The authors cited labelling issues as an important limitation.
+While our task covers a broader domain of potential input images, we believe that training on artificial data may result in better accuracy since there are significantly fewer labelling challenges.
+Similarly, departing from a consistent setting may offer greater opportunities for generalization beyond seen objects.

 ## METHODOLOGY